 Unconditional Positive Regard In Social Work

 Social work has many crossovers with counseling and therapy.
-However, social workers may see clients in contexts that are different from those therapists usually work in, such as providing services to the elderly and to people with developmental disabilities that are intended to allow those clients to live as autonomously as possible.
+However, social workers may see clients in different contexts from those therapists usually work in, such as providing services to the elderly and to people with developmental disabilities, helping those clients to live as autonomously as possible.

 Having unconditional positive regard doesn’t mean that the social worker necessarily approves of their clients’ behaviors.
-What it does is place the focus on the client’s ability to direct themselves and guide themselves toward their desires and goals.
-Respecting the client’s beliefs and their ability to make decisions for themselves can empower the client to accept themselves as they are and may make it easier for them to make positive changes in their lives.
+What it does is place the focus on the client’s ability to direct themselves and help to shape their positive self-regard.
+Respecting the client’s beliefs and their ability to make decisions for themselves can empower the client to accept themselves as they are and may make it easier for them to pursue new paths and positive changes in their lives.

 When To Seek Help

 Many people have been negatively affected by conditional positive regard.
 They may have had parents who withheld affection if they got bad grades or for other reasons.
-They may be in an intimate relationship with someone who shows love and affection only under certain conditions.
-These experiences can be damaging and can have negative impacts on one’s ability to create and maintain healthy relationships with other adults and with one’s own children.
+They may be in an intimate relationship with someone who only shows love and affection under certain conditions.
+These experiences can be damaging and can have negative impacts on one’s ability to create and maintain healthy relationships.

 Some people find online therapy to be more convenient than in-person appointments, since they can meet with their therapist in the comfort of their own home.
 In some cases, online therapy may be less expensive than traditional in-person treatment.
 Studies have also shown that online therapy can be just as effective as face-to-face meetings in the therapist’s office.